-ENVS 120-Hazardous Materials 3 hours.
+ENVS 120 - Hazardous Materials 3 hours.
 This course will acquaint the student with the complexities and dangers of environmental work involving hazardous wastes.
-Aspects of hazardous materials chemistry, legal and regulatory aspects of hazardous materials, safe work practices, and basics of toxicology will be covered.
+Aspects of hazardous materials chemistry, legal and regulatory aspects of hazardous materials, safe work practices, and basics of

-ENVS 200-Special Topics 1-4 hours.
+ENVS 200 - Special Topics 1-4 hours.
 Further consideration of environmental issues and topics introduced in 200-level courses.
 Topics vary from term to term.